 Record to WAV or AIFF format at a minimum of 44.1kHz sample rate and 16-bit depth.
 24-bit is preferred if your recording software and storage allow it, because it provides more dynamic range for post-production work.
 Don’t record directly to MP3.
 MP3 compression introduces artifacts and reduces the quality available for editing.
 MP3 is a distribution format, not a recording format.

 Two techniques work reliably.
 First, offset the microphone 15 to 30 degrees from direct mouth alignment and speak across the capsule rather than into it.
 This avoids the direct blast of air that causes plosive thuds.
 Second, add a pop filter 2 to 3 inches in front of the microphone capsule to diffuse the air burst before it reaches the diaphragm.
-Using both techniques together eliminates plosives in most recording situations without affecting voice quality.
+Using both techniques together eliminates plosives in recording situations without affecting voice quality.

 Can noise removal software fix a bad recording environment?